bmilonovich/APCSP-Sprint6-Reflections/6-03-reflection.md

 Answer

 4. (POGIL Activity 2) Security/Privacy.
 As the packets are being transmitted through the network, can people other than the sender and receiver read the messages?
 What methods can we use to protect the message?

+5. What is the primary benefit of making a computer system fault-tolerant?